kylechiu3201/CS-225-Final-Project/documents/DEVELOPMENT.md

 GeeksForGeeks, he did not figure out why it wasn't working but it's okay since he made a very good effort.
 Brandon finished testing the BFS traversal alongside implementing functions to export the traversal in to a text file.
 ## 12/11/2020:
-We finished the final versions of all the code and formatted each file.
+We finished the final versions of all the code and formatted each file, and also edited the README.md to meet the requirements.
 Kyle created doxygen documentation for the files.